Home > Radio > Amateur Radio Licenses

 In 2005, the Australian Communications and Media Authority (ACMA) introduced an Amateur Radio Foundation license, targetted at a younger and less technical audience.
 The examination format for this license is typically a two day seminar, followed by a multiple choice test and practical examination.

-The foundation license has a lower power limit than the Novice and Unrestricted licenses, and also limits the frequencies which can be used.
+The Foundation license has a lower power limit than the Standard license, and also limits the frequencies which can be used.
 However, it is generally accepted as an excellent starting point for youger operators or those who have limited technical knowledge.

 This will be the perfect license for Scouts and Guides to get started in Amateur Radio.

-Considering that some people study for years to obtain a Novice license, the foundation license can be obtained in a single weekend after attending a structured class.
+Considering that some people study for years to obtain a Standard license, the foundation license can be obtained in a single weekend after attending a structured class.

 The Wireless Institute of Australia website gives a lot more information, including a downloadable syllabus.